|

 OTSU-E PAINTING COURTESY MINGEIKAN JAPAN FOLK CRAFTS MUSEUM Otsu-e (also spelled Otsue).
 Edo Period Popular Paintings of Goblins & Deities in Japanese Folk Art.

-Daikoku Shaving Fukurokuju, 18th C. Demonstrates the happy and humorous natures of these two members of the group of Seven Deities.
+Daikoku Shaving Fukurokuju, 18th Century Demonstrates the happy and humorous natures of these two members of the group of Seven Deities.
 Daikoku is the deity of prosperity, while Fukurokuju is the deity of longevity.
 Daikoku is almost naked, clothed only in a loincloth and wearing a red hood.
 Holding a razor in his right hand, he must climb a ladder in order to shave Fukurokuju's head, since it is so elongated.
 The painting illustrates the human qualities of deities, who seem less than godlike in such poses, showing that the immortals have as many foibles as ordinary folk.

 Ivory Daikoku in collection of Andres Bernhard AKA Rapick - Italy